 Documenting their interactions and transactions for both brands and customers is always important to the GDPR.

-What is the Difference between Service Marketing Mix and Product Marketing Mix
+Difference between Service Marketing Mix and Product Marketing Mix

 |Product marketing||Service marketing|